Skip to content

 def workspace_symbols(query: str) -> List[LspSymbol]

-Searches for symbols across the entire Sandbox.
+Searches for symbols matching the query string across all files in the Sandbox.

 Arguments: